johntao/blog-2025/src/content/default/information-fatigue.md

 ## Developer Blogs (Fatigue Level: 1 out of 3)

-It is the material I missed a lot because I don't read that much.
+This is the material I miss the most because I don't read that much.

 Now that I've started my 30 days writing challenge, it would be interesting to read other developers' blogs.

-One can find developers' blogs via [uses tech](https://uses.tech/), or simply google search or ask LLM.
-p.s. uses tech is mostly front-end centric
+One can find developers' blogs via [uses tech](https://uses.tech/), or simply google search or ask LLM. p.s. uses tech is mostly front-end centric

+---

+## Final Thoughts

+Information fatigue is real, and it's not going away.

+But here's what I've learned: **it's okay to not know everything**.

+The key is being intentional about your information diet—choose sources that match your learning style,
+limit high-fatigue sources, and remember that learning without reflection is just noise.

+We're not in a race to consume the most content; we're here to build things and grow sustainably as developers.